ovh/docs/pages/account/customer/iam-policy-ui/guide.en-gb.md

 ### Managing policies

-#### Create a policy
+#### Creating a policy

 Click the `Create a policy`{.action} button.

-The following form will be displayed :
+The following form will be displayed:

 ![Create a policy](images/create_a_policy_01.png){.thumbnail}

-- **Name of the policy** (mandatory): This is the name that will appear on the interfaces.
-The name should be unique and cannot contain any space.
+- **Name of the policy** (mandatory): This is the name that will appear in the interfaces.
+The name should be unique and must not contain any spaces.
-- **Product type**: Select the types of product you want to scope the policy to.
-One or more product types can be selected on the same policy
+- **Product type**: Select the types of product to define the scope of the policy.
+One or more product types can be included in the same policy.
-- **Resources**: Select the list of resources or of resources groups scoped by the policy.
+- **Resources**: Add resources or resource groups to be covered by the policy.
 The resources available are filtered by the product type selected beforehand.
 - **Actions**.

-There are 3 differents ways to add actions :
+There are 3 different ways to add actions:

-- Activating the `Enable all the actions`{.action} option.
+- Activating the `Enable all the actions`{.action} option

 ![Create a policy](images/create_a_policy_02.png){.thumbnail}

 When activating this option, you allow all actions related to the selected products.
-This includes all existing actions, but will include also actions that will be added in the future for these products categories.
+This includes all existing actions as well as actions added in the future for these products categories.

 - Adding actions manually

-If you know the action name, you can add it manually
+If you know the action name, you can add it manually.

 ![Create a policy](images/create_a_policy_03.png){.thumbnail}

 You can use a wildcard at the beginning or at the end of the action name with `*`.

-For example, adding `vps:apiovh:ips/*` will grant the following rights :
+For example, adding `vps:apiovh:ips/*` will grant the following rights:

 vps:apiovh:ips/edit
 vps:apiovh:ips/delete